Stabilization Layer — Speed and Yaw-Rate PID

 Restoring normal operation

 The lab disables several features (ATC_ACCEL_MAX = 0, ATC_STR_ACC_MAX = 0, ATC_STR_RAT_FF = 0, CRUISE_THROTTLE = 0) only to expose the closed-loop PID dynamics in step-response data.
-Restore these to their nominal values when the lab is finished — they’re useful in normal operation and required for the autonomous modes used in Lab 3.
+Restore these to their nominal values when the lab is finished: they’re useful in normal operation and required for the autonomous modes used in Lab 3.

 Source references

-AR_AttitudeControl.cpp— parameter definitions and PID call sitesAC_PID.cpp— the underlying PID implementation that all_P,_I,_D,_FF,_FLT*,_IMAX,_SMAX,_PDMXparameters configure- Rover ACRO mode docs — official explanation of stick-to-rate mapping
+ATC_*parameter mentioned above AR_AttitudeControl.cpp— parameter definitions and PID call sitesAC_PID.cpp— the underlying PID implementation that all_P,_I,_D,_FF,_FLT*,_IMAX,_SMAX,_PDMXparameters configure- Rover ACRO mode docs — official explanation of stick-to-rate mapping

 - Rover speed and steering tuning guide — official tuning recipe (different in tone from a controls-class treatment but useful for cross-reference)